Should I Pay Off My Debts or Start Saving?

 Saving money sounds like a wise financial move, but sometimes the wrong savings plan can be as bad as debt!
 Take education plans for example:

 There are specific bank savings accounts and investment schemes where you open a savings account and pay in a set amount each month for your child’s education.
 These are generally for around 10 years, but sometimes can be for much longer.
-Each month you pay in a set amount that you won’t get back until your child needs it for education – this is very limiting and often the interest rate you receive is poor.
+Each month you pay in a set amount that you won’t get back until your child needs it for education – this is very limiting and often the interest rates you receive is poor.

 What if you were to pass away before you finish paying for your child’s education?
 What if you or your child are in a serious accident and need that money to pay for healthcare?
 You may need to result to small cash loans despite having saved money for years.